 As the last step, I gave the cabinet door several more coats of decoupage, making sure to cover the edges.

-I followed the same steps for the cabinet drawers, per photo above.
+I followed the same steps for the cabinet drawers, per the photo above.

-The old, white drawer pulls worked perfectly to accent the entire piece and give it a touch of rustic, cafe style.
+The old, white drawer pulls worked perfectly to accent the entire piece and gives it a touch of rustic, cafe style.